glamortea/Jakukale/README.md

 - 👋 Hi, I’m @Jakukale
 - 👀 I’m interested in C#
 - 🌱 I’m currently learning C#
-- 💞️ Pansexual, Demisexual.
+- 💞️ Pansexual but pretty gay.
-- 📫 How to reach me Jakukale#1309
+- 📫 How to reach me Jakukale#2222

 <!---
 Jakukale/Jakukale is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.